aehng/Lecture-Notes/Module4/Lec28-Fri_Mar_24/README.md

 git clone https://github.com/sobolevn/python-code-disasters
 ```

-With your neighbors discuss what you find to be problematic with these examples and why:
+Along with your neighbors discuss which [Code Smells](../Refactoring.md#code-smells) you can find in these examples:

 *   `python-code-disasters/python/my_first_calculator.py`
 *   `python-code-disasters/python/genpassword.py`